daedon/Fooocus-API-XYZ/README.md

 saveNameCFG = 2: Image name contains both parameter name and value. myJob_0001_base_model_juggernautXLv8Rundiffusion__resolution_1024x1024__steps_18_024844
 ```

+If `saveNameCFG` is 1 or 2, parameters with more than 1 value (taht vary) will automatically be incldued in the file name.

+To force the inclusion of a parameter that has only one value and doesn't vary, terminate the file name with an "_", eg `___seed_`.

 Separators can be modified in `config.py`, for example, the above file names could have been:
 ```
 "myJob_0012----base_model=realisticStockPhotov20----resolution=1280x1280----steps_20_024844"